 After some initial head-scratching caused by their odd stick-in-your ear design, the reviews of Apple's cable-free AirPods were pretty favourable.
 Then, as always, a number of similar wireless headphones were released that attempt to get in on the act.

-These products work excellently with every iPhone, and you may even be wondering which will best work with the new iPhone X.
+These products work excellently with every iPhone, and you may even be wondering which will best work with iPhones with no headphone jack.

 The advantages of a wireless design are obvious - especially for sport and exercise, as they allow you to go running or to work-out at a gym without having to worry about snagging the cables all the time.